First look at AncestryDNA

 2. Is your AncestryDNA test linked correctly to a public or private searchable tree?
 Click HERE for instructions.

-9. Can you add a relationship to your top three known DNA matches?
+10. Can you add a relationship to your top three known DNA matches?
 Click HERE for instructions.
-HERE's some other useful tips.

 Tips and techniques for working with AncestryDNA